celiagomezdev/cinema-theater-app/README.md

 <h1 align>Cinema Theater App 📽</h1>

-### Backend application implemented as a REST API for buying tickets for a cinema theater.
+### Backend application implemented as a REST API for buying tickets for a cinema theater

-**Technology used**: Node.js, Express.js, MongoDB and mongoose.js.
+**Technology used**: Node.js, Express.js, MongoDB and mongoose.js

 ## Getting started